vlasscontreras/php-trainer/README.md

 | 2    | Mary Doe  | 2       | 2       | San Vicente  |
 | 3    | Kevin Doe | 1       | 1       | San Salvador |

 We only got records where both tables match the given column value.
-In other words, where the city ID of a record in customers matches a record in city.
+In other words, where the city ID of a record in customers matches a record in `city`.
 Effectively, we didn't get `Kelly Doe` because there's no city with ID `NULL`.

 ##### Left Outer Join